 The budget development process is extensive and in-depth and includes a series of discussion between staff and City Council.
 Discussions are structured as public workshops and review the proposed revenues and expenditures for the budget year.
 Additional, workshops address operating and capital improvement budgets across all City funds and departments.
+A copy of the CY2018 Proposed Budget is provided below.
 All workshops are held in Council Chambers of the Naperville Municipal Center, 400 S. Eagle Street.

-Documentation for the workshops can be found on the City's eAgenda Streaming Media Archives.
+Documentation for the three CY2018 budget workshops that took place on October 30, November 13 and November 27 can be found on the City's eAgenda Streaming Media Archives.

 The City identified three principles in an effort to provide services ensuring a high quality of life for our residents through fiscal management and financial stability.